Dual MSF-MSBA Degree FAQ

 - Professional Experience - via significant use of computer programming in your full-time work environment (excludes internships), as detailed on your resume

-- Completion of Online Coursework - via a course of at least 20 hours from Coursera, edX, Udemy, or similar, with an official, verifiable certificate of completion
+- Completion of Online Coursework - via a course of at least 20 hours from Coursera, edX, Udemy, or similar, with an official, verifiable certificate of completion (See Admissions webpage for further recommendations)

 The calculus, statistics, and computer programming prerequisites must be completed before the time of application.

 Full-time work experience is not required for our program, but is preferred.
-We strongly recommend having at least some related internship(s) involving analyzing data, using technical software, and/or applying computer programming languages (e.g., Python, R, SQL, C, C++, C#, VB, Java, or PHP), in addition to having related academic or extracurricular experiences.
+We strongly recommend having at least some related internship(s) involving analyzing data, using technical software, and/or applying computer programming languages (e.g., Python, R, SQL, C, C++, C#, VB, or Java), in addition to having related academic or extracurricular experiences.

 Approximately one third of our students join our programs directly after completing their undergraduate studies, for example.